parenting

 3. Create a Calming Sleep Environment

-• Dim the lights: Darkness signals the brain to produce melatonin, a hormone that promotes sleep.
+• Dim the lights: Darkness encourages melatonin production, which promotes sleep.

-• Reduce noise: Use a white noise machine to mask household sounds.
+• Reduce noise: White noise machines can help block out household sounds.

 • A warm bath